 Posted inAlberta Politics

 Posted inBestsellers

-Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Aug.
-9, 2020.
+Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, May 9, 2021.
 The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books in Edmonton and Glass Bookshop in Edmonton.
-ALBERTA FICTION BESTSELLERS 1.
-The […]
+Interesting to note that at No. 4 on the […]

+Posted inAlberta Politics